Zest-studi-o/Gamer-Quiz/README.md

 ![The Gamer Quiz](docs/project.png)

-The Gamer Quiz is an interactive front-end web application in quiz format, based on video games.
+The Gamer Quiz is a fun interactive front-end web application presented in a quiz format.
+The quiz format is randomly selected questions based on video games.
+End Users can test their Gaming knowledge in three different difficulty levels and compete for the top spot on the High Score Leaderboard.

 Visit the live site: [The Gamer Quiz](https://zest-studi-o.github.io/P02-The-Gamer-Quiz/)